DIRECT FLOORING LIQUIDATORS

 These are important points to remember when installing Porcelain tiles:

-2. Do You Need to Waterproof Your Porcelain Flooring?
+Do You Need to Waterproof Your Porcelain Flooring?

 Porcelain tile flooring withstands humidity and moisture well, but if you know your tile will be exposed to a lot of water, you need to apply some type of waterproofing.
+Planning will again prevent problems.
+You can protect certain areas of tile flooring, such as the edges of the bathtub or shower, from excess water exposure by applying a line of silicone.

-3. Lay Out Your Porcelain Tiles in Advance
+Lay Out Your Porcelain Tiles in Advance

-4. Check and Double Check Tile Alignment
+Check and Double-Check Tile Alignment

 Don’t forget to take the time to double-check alignment.
 This may seem like an intuitive step, but failure to carefully check that your tiles are aligned can ruin the appearance of your flooring.
-It is a common error.
+It is a standard error.

 Additional Porcelain Tile Flooring Tips for Your Home